Skip to main content

 Native Range

-Abies procera is native to the Cascade Range and Coast Range of Washington and Oregon, and the Klamath Mountains of northern California.
-Glauca is a blue-needled selection of garden origin selected from within the natural variation of the species.
+The species A. procera is native to the Cascade and Coast ranges of Washington and Oregon and the Klamath Mountains of northern California, at 3,000–6,000 feet (900–1,800 m).
+'Glauca' is a cultivar selected from the species range for intensified blue foliage.

 Suggested Uses